 Persons eligible for family reunification according to the temporary law are only the closest, nuclear family members.
 They include:

-- Husband, wife, registered partner or cohabiting partner; - Children under the age of 18 years at the time of the decision, not the application; - Other relatives and children over 18 years of age are not eligible to reunite with the sponsor in Sweden if he or she has a temporary residence permit.
-If the person in Sweden is under 18 years, parents are counted as closest family.
+- Husband, wife, registered partner or cohabiting partner; - Children under the age of 18 years at the time of the decision, not the application; - If the person in Sweden is under 18 years, parents are counted as closest family.